OpenDSA/OpenDSA/RST/en/Glossary.rst

    one-way list
       A synonym for a :term:`singly linked list`.

+   open hash system
+      A :term:`hash system` where multiple records might be associated with the same slot of a :term:`hash table`.
+      Typically this is done using a linked list to store the records.
+      This is in contrast to a :term:`closed hash system`.

    overhead
       All information stored by a data structure aside from the actual data.
-For example, the pointer fields in a linked list or BST.
+      For example, the pointer fields in a :term:`linked list` or :term:`BST`, or the unused positions in an :term:`array-based list`.

    parameters
-      The values making up an input to a function.
+      The values making up an input to a :term:`function`.

    parent
       In a tree, the :term:`node` :math:`P` that directly links to a